pfmc-assessments/Assessment_Class/README.md

 ## IMPORTANT DEADLINES:

+- May 14, 2025: Send a near-to-final draft report to instructors
 - May 21, 2025: Internal review deadline
 - June 11, 2025: Groundfish subcommittee of the SSC review in Rohnert Park, CA and online